secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 1. Click the link in either your email or the Deal Registration Report to open the registration record in Salesforce.
 2. Confirm the `Program Name` is “Service Attached Registration”, `Services Attach Type` is populated with the relevant service, and that the partner provided sufficient detail to proceed with the registration.
 If registration details are _accurate and complete_, proceed to the next step.
 If registration details are _inaccurate and/or incomplete_, navigate to the Approval History section of the registration and select `Return`. **Important to note:**
    - There may also be a Resale or Referral Partner Sourced Deal Registration for the license sale.
 The Resale or Referral registration will populate in the opportunity fields, while the Service Attached registration will only be linked to the opportunity.
    - A Service Attached Registration **must** attach to a license sale opportunity.
    - There should already be an existing license sale opportunity in the system prior to processing approvals on a Service Attached Registration.
 If there is no existing license opportunity, the Partner Manager should request that the partner submit a Partner Sourced Deal Registration for the license sale.
 Once the Partner Manager has processed the Partner Sourced Deal Registration, they can attach the Service Attached Registration to the existing opportunity and proceed with approvals.
 3. Discuss the Service Attached registration with the GitLab Sales Rep and decide to either approve or reject.
 4. Click `Link/Create Opportunity`.
 5. On the “Link/Create Opportunity” page, search for the opportunity in the provided list and/or perform a “Global Search.”
    - **If the opportunity already exists**, click `Link` next to the opportunity name.
 You will then be brought back to the deal registration record.
    - **If there is no matching opportunity**, and you plan to:
      - _**Approve**_ the registration, click the `Back` button and refer to Step 2 above for next steps.
      - _**Reject**_ the registration, click the `Back` button and proceed to the next step.
    - **The opportunity must be less than 6 months old to qualify for the incentive**.
 If the opportunity is greater than 6 months old, the Partner Manager should reject the registration and work with the partner to see if there is an upcoming licensing opportunity that would qualify for partner services.
 6. Navigate to the Approval History section at the bottom of the registration record and click `Approve / Reject`.
 7. Add any comments for the partner in the `Comments` field.
 This is not required, but anything included in the `Comments` field will be sent back to the partner.
 Then select either `Approve` or `Reject`.

   **GitLab Area Sales Manager (ASM) for final review and action (if approved by Partner Manager):**

+8. You will receive an approval request email when a registration has entered your queue for review and approval:
+  - **If you have already aligned** with the GitLab Partner Manager and Sales Rep, you can reply to the email to Approve or Reject.
+This will add your approval/rejection to the registration record in SFDC and complete the process (i.e., no further action needed).
-8. Click the link in either your email or the Deal Registration Report to open the registration record in Salesforce.
+  - **If you have _not_ yet aligned** with the GitLab Partner Manager and Sales Rep, click the link in either your email or the Deal Registration Report to open the registration record in SFDC, then proceed to the next step.
 9. Confirm alignment with the Partner Manager and GitLab Sales Rep prior to providing final approval or rejection on the registration.
 10. Navigate to the Approval History section at the bottom of the registration record and click `Approve / Reject`.
 11. Add any comments for the partner into the `Comments` field.
 This is not required, but anything included in the `Comments` field will be sent back to the partner.
 Then select either `Approve` or `Reject`.

   **Post-Approval:**

 12. The registration and opportunity records will be updated with the approval information.
   - A Service Attached registration will **not** populate the Partner Sourced Deal Registration section of an opportunity.
 Click the related list link at the top of the opportunity to locate the Service Attached registration.
 This will bring you to a list of any registration attached to the opportunity, including the Service Attached Registration.